4b4d86b2/vpnmgr/README.md

 # vpnmgr
-Deploy and setup openvpn server and managment scripts
+Deploy and setup openvpn server and management scripts